Zimmja/CV/README.md

 **Modding** - my main hobby is creating mod plugins for the video game, Skyrim.
 I've enjoyed some success in this, with over 1.6 million unique downloads across 8 mods.
 I am currently working on my 7th update of my most popular mod, [Zim's Immersive Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/9138)
 </br>**Dog walking** - I'm lucky enough to live between three parks in South London, so grabbing a coffee and taking the dog for a walk is a great pleasure of mine
 </br>**Cooking** - my favourite thing to do on a Sunday is spend half the day creating an amazing roast dinner, preferably followed by a glass of wine and a movie

+## Contact

+To get in touch, please send me a message via GitHub or my [LinkedIn page](https://www.linkedin.com/in/matt-zimmer-347a08a4/).